textpattern/textpattern-default-theme/README.md

 #### /forms/analytics.misc.txp

-Add your unique Google Analytics ID into the code where indicated.
-Create a new form in the system with name of 'analytics' and type of 'misc', then copy/paste the code from this file into it, and save it.
+Create a new form in the system with name of 'analytics' and type of 'misc', then copy/paste the code from this file into it.
+Add your unique Google Analytics ID into the code where indicated and then save the form.

 #### /forms/comment_form.comment.txp